aeonSolutions/AeonLabs-Site-Logistics-Platform/Android/siteWorker/README.md

 # Setup Instructions
 No special instructions simply load this project in Android Studio

+TODO: Not compatible with the current version of the Cloud API.
+The code needs to be updated in the API calls.

 # App Global environment varibales
 there is a global env. file located in \app\src\main\java\construction\site\logistics\foreman\data\session.java with setup and configuration of all global variables whithin the app